MicrosoftDocs/VBA-Docs/Language/Concepts/Getting-Started/using-for-eachnext-statements.md

 ```

-## Looping Through a Range of Cells
+## Looping through a range of cells

 Use a **For Each...Next** loop to loop through the cells in a range.
 The following procedure loops through the range A1:D10 on Sheet1 and sets any number whose absolute value is less than 0.01 to 0 (zero).

 ```vb
 Sub RoundToZero()